-We recommend that the Board reviews its current training system to determine if it is cost effective for the Board to obtain this knowledge internally.
+We recommend the Board consider the additional risk of having the auditors assist in the preparation of the financial statements and note disclosures and consider preparing them in the future.
 As a compensating control the Board should establish an internal control policy to document the annual review of the financial statements and schedules and to review a financial statement disclosure checklist.